jescriba/candroid_helpers/README.md

 # CandroidHelpers

-TODO: Write a gem description
+Provides a few convienent helper methods for Calabash-Android.

 ## Installation